KUMteamIM/lmu-klinikum-components/README.md

 ```

 The version command runs the `compile` script once, commits the newly created files and pushes the code and the new tag to the origin server.

+## Publishing

+To publish a new release, login as user `lmu-med-wad` with this command:

+    npm login

+Finally, to publish the new package to NPM, run this:

+    npm publish

+## Contributing

+Feel free to fork, post issues etc. to this repository.